jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 ### 1. Full-Text Index Setup Cost

 There is a one-time cost for reading the embedded full-text from the Parquet file and initializing it for querying.
-It is ~130ms (~411 MB) for a tantivy index containing, 10 million documents.
+For a tantivy index containing 10 million documents, it takes ~130ms (~411 MB).

 ```text
 TRACE open:read_directory:index_offset: parquet_embed_tantivy::index: close time.busy=15.7µs time.idle=750ns